Aberdeen & Aberdeenshire

 From pristine beaches to crumbling castles, exciting cultural attractions to ancient maritime heritage, Aberdeen & Aberdeenshire is one of the most vibrant regions in Scotland.
 At its heart, the city of Aberdeen is a cosmopolitan hub and bustling commercial centre.
 Widely regarded as the 'Oil Capital of Europe', Aberdeen's proud heritage in the oil and gas industries have propelled it into the spotlight as a city of excellence where people from all over the world come to explore and do business.

-Argyll and the Isles
+Argyll & The Isles

-Ayrshire and Arran
+Ayrshire & Arran

-Situated on Scotland's west coast, Ayrshire and Arran is a region characterised by its rolling hills, varied coastlines, picturesque islands and unspoilt beaches.
+Situated on Scotland's west coast, Ayrshire and Arran is a region characterised by its varied coastlines, picturesque islands and unspoilt beaches.
 Nature is just the beginning of Ayrshire and Arran's charms; magnificent castles, historic buildings, cultural attractions and a close proximity to Glasgow all make this beguiling region one worth exploring.

-Dumfries and Galloway
+Dumfries & Galloway

-From rolling hills and babbling brooks to dense forests and wild coastal stretches, Dumfries & Galloway is the perfect backdrop for adventure.
+From babbling brooks to dense forests and wild coastal stretches, Dumfries & Galloway is the perfect backdrop for adventure.
 The stunning natural scenery has inspired poets, artists and writers for centuries; visitors can explore its proud heritage in Wigtown, Scotland's National Book Town, or Kirkcudbright, the Artists' Town.
 Away from the hustle and bustle, the beautiful landscapes offer the opportunity to spot rare wildlife and explore the valleys and hills of Galloway Forest Park, one of Scotland's most famous nature reserves.

-Dundee and Angus
+Dundee & Angus

-Edinburgh and the Lothians
+Edinburgh & The Lothians